Ayam Icon

 1. Export the scene to a RIB file (e.g. using the main menu entry "File/Export/RenderMan RIB") and

-You should then have a TIFF image file on your disk which you may process further, convert to JPEG etc.
+After rendering there should be a TIFF image file on your disk which may be processed further, e.g. converted to JPEG etc.

 • 1.9 How do I set up Ayam to scan my shaders?